mikecm1/empyr.com/publisher.md

 heading: |-
   Enhance your experience.
   Amplify your revenue.
-sub_heading: Generate revenue from offline commerce with your own fully custom card-linked offer program.
+sub_heading: Generate revenue from offline commerce with your own fully customized card-linked offer program.
 Get 1000s of offers out of the box with complete creative control of the UX and functionality.
 partners: